25 Feb 2021: Looking back at the Year of the Rat: Top 5 Construction Cases from Around the World

 Construction, The Legal 500 2021

-Lauren’s domestic practice involves advising on private residential work and large commercial projects, including both adjudication and arbitration work.
-She has most recently been involved in disputes relating to energy and renewable resources, acting as junior and sole counsel in cases arising out of the construction and performance of solar parks and refurbishment of FPSOs.
-In this context, her special interest in guarantees and bonds, on which she has written a Hudson paper for the Society of Construction Law, a collaborative paper comparing English and Italian law, and a chapter of Hudson’s Building and Engineering Contracts, is often engaged.
+She has been heavily engaged in disputes relating to energy and renewable resources in recent years, acting as junior and sole counsel in cases arising out of the construction and performance of solar parks, waste-to-energy plants, and refurbishment of FPSOs.
+In this context, her notable experience in the law of guarantees and on-demand bonds, on which she has had several papers and the corresponding chapter of Hudson’s Building and Engineering Contracts published, is often engaged.
+She is often instructed to advise on calling or resisting calls on performance bonds and appears frequently in the TCC for emergency injunction applications arising therefrom.

 Lauren also has experience in handling IT disputes, particularly relating to the use and performance of e-commerce platforms and communication systems.